 One resolution I make each year is to maintain my curiosity.
 It doesn’t matter how limited your perspective or how narrow the scope of your surroundings, there is (or should be) something to whet your interest and strike your fancy.
 I discovered early on that there are two kinds of people — those who are curious about the world around them, and those whose shallow attentions are generally limited to those things that pertain to their own personal well-being.
 I just hope all those I care about fall into the former category.

 Another resolution is to continue to hope.
 I hope for successful and fulfilling endeavors for my children, happiness and contentment for family and friends, and for the fortitude to handle both the highs and lows of daily living with dignity.

-Each year, I ask my children to give me two gifts for Christmas.
-First, I ask them to make a donation to a charity that will help needy families in their community.
-And second, I ask them to re-read Night, the unforgettable holocaust novel by Elie Wiesel, the Nobel Peace laureate who survived the Nazi death camps.
+I also ask friends and family to re-read Night, the unforgettable holocaust novel by Elie Wiesel, the Nobel Peace laureate who survived the Nazi death camps.
+I met him shortly before his death.
 I have a Wiesel quote framed on my office desk:

 “To defeat injustice and misfortune, if only for one instant, for a single victim, is to invent a new reason to hope.”

 Like many of you, our family welcomes in the New Year with “Auld Lang Syne.”
 It’s an old Scotch tune, with words passed down orally, and recorded by my favorite historical poet, Robert Burns, back in the 1700s.
 (I’m Scottish, so there’s a bond here.)
 “Auld Lang Syne,” literally means “old long ago,” or simply, “the good old days.”
 Did you know this song is sung at the stroke of midnight in almost every English-speaking country in the world to bring in the New Year?